algolia/algoliasearch-client-android/doc/offline-mode.md

     ... where `context` is a valid Android `Context`.

     By default, the client will store data for local indices in an `algolia` subdirectory of the application's files directory.
 Alternatively, you may specify it during the instantiation of the client.

-    *Warning: although using the cache directory may be tempting, we advise you against doing so.
-There is no guarantee that all files will be deleted together, and a partial delete could leave an index in an inconsistent state.*
+    **Warning:** Although using the cache directory may be tempting, we advise you against doing so.
+There is no guarantee that all files will be deleted together, and a partial delete could leave an index in an inconsistent state.

-4. **Enable offline mode**:
+- **Enable offline mode**:

     ```java
-    client.enableOfflineMode("YOUR_OFFLINE_SDK_LICENSE_KEY")
+    client.enableOfflineMode("YOUR_OFFLINE_CORE_LICENSE_KEY")
     ```